-Sales charge option
+Sales charge options

-The preferred series 2 front-end load option is subject to a minimum investment amount and/or a minimum total holdings threshold.
+Depending on the series, you will be subject to a minimum investment amount and/or minimum total holdings thresholds.
 You must meet and maintain the minimum of this requirement.
 For more information, see Minimums to establish and maintain a policy.

-We may add or remove a segregated fund from a sales charge option.
-If you are a unitholder and we remove a segregated fund we will give you written notice.
+Some segregated funds may not be available under all series and sales charge options.
+We may add or remove a segregated fund from a series or sales charge option.
+If we remove a segregated fund, we will give you written notice if you hold units of that fund.
 If a segregated fund is removed, you cannot allocate any additional premiums or make switches to a segregated fund under the applicable sales charge option.
 A segregated fund can be re-added at our discretion without notice to you.
+To find out if a segregated fund is available under a series and sales charge option, see the Fund Facts booklet.